Koopman-Assisted Reinforcement Learning: Evaluation

+To showcase the interpretability inherent to the presented Koopman-based approach, we furthermore extract the polynomial representation of the Koopman-constructed value function for the hyperparameter-optimized configurations of the Soft Koopman Value Iteration for each of the four environments.

-The code to reproduce all experiments is available in the KoopmanRL repository~\footnote{\href{https://github.com/Pdbz199/Koopman-RL}{github.com/Pdbz199/koopman-rl}}.
-All experiments were run entirely on CPU.
-Datasets for all experiments run in the paper can be found in the KoopmanRL Hugging Face data repository~\footnote{\href{https://huggingface.co/datasets/dynamicslab/KoopmanRL}{https://huggingface.co/datasets/dynamicslab/KoopmanRL}}.
+All reinforcement learning algorithms either rely, or build on the CleanRL reinforcement learning library~\cite{huang2022cleanrl} to ensure correctness of baselines, and full reproducibility.
+We utilize the Ray Tune library~\footnote{\href{https://github.com/ray-project/ray/tree/master/python/ray/tune}{github.com/ray-project/ray/tree/master/python/ray/tune}} in conjunction with Optuna~\footnote{\href{https://github.com/optuna/optuna}{github.com/optuna/optuna}} for the hyperparameter optimization.
+The code to reproduce all experiments is available in the KoopmanRL Python package~\footnote{\href{https://github.com/dynamicslab/KoopmanRL}{github.com/dynamicslab/KoopmanRL}}.
+The processed dataset of all experiments can be found in the KoopmanRL data repository on HuggingFace~\footnote{\href{https://huggingface.co/datasets/dynamicslab/KoopmanRL}{https://huggingface.co/datasets/dynamicslab/KoopmanRL}}.